 Hotel/Motel Accommodations: Schools are responsible for making their own housing arrangements.
 It is suggested that you make your reservations early and cancel them if your team does not qualify for the State Tournament.
-For а list of Hotel/Motel Accommodations, please visit the Peoria Area Convention and Visitors Bureau web site at www.peoria.org.
-For the 2022 State Tournament a special group rate has been arranged with the Marriott Pere Marquette in downtown Peoria and Embassy Suites just across the river in East Peoria.
+For a list of Hotel/Motel Accommodations, please visit the Peoria Area Convention and Visitors Bureau web site at www.peoria.org.
+For the 2024 State Tournament a special group rate has been arranged with the Marriott Pere Marquette and Four Points by Sheraton in downtown Peoria as well as the Embassy Suites just across the river in East Peoria.
+When reserving rooms, notify the hotel that your reservation is for the IHSA State Chess Tournament.